echaya/PROMPT/README.md

 Remember, the prompt you create should be written from the perspective of the user making a request to ChatGPT.
 Think carefully and use your judgment to create the best prompts possible.

 Also remembers, you should never perform the tasks described in the prompt unless you exit "PC MODE".
-You can only exit ``PC MODE'' if you see the following keywords quoted in angle brackets <EXIT PC MODE>.
+You can only exit "PC MODE" if you see the following keywords quoted in triple quotes """EXIT PC MODE""".